 The Lindsay Advocate is an online news magazine for Lindsay, Ontario, Canada, focused on the social and economic wellness of the town.
 While we cover most aspects of community life, we have a particular interest in poverty reduction.

 We advocate for a community of prosperity, both economic and social, where all citizens can reach their full potential.
-We believe that’s best achieved through the power of government and the power of small businesses working together.

 From the fall of 2017 through to the fall of 2020, Lindsay will undergo an important social and economic experiment.
 For the next three years about 10 percent of Lindsay’s population will receive a basic income guarantee from the Province of Ontario.